andriputra/yoruproject/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 = Can I use the plugin on my Nginx server ?  =

-The free plugin can't generate Nginx rewrite rules.
-It works with Apache, LiteSpeed, IIS and compatible.
+If the server runs full-stack Nginx, the free plugin can't generate the required format Nginx rewrite rules.
+It works with Apache, LiteSpeed, IIS, Nginx as a reverse proxy and compatible.

 = Can I still update WordPress, my plugins and themes?  =